Contributing to Hyperledger Grid

 Tests for events and results: Add functional, performance, or scalability tests

-Hyperledger Grid issues are tracked in JIRA (see Using JIRA).
+Hyperledger Grid issues are tracked in Github Projects (see Using Github Projects).
 Any unassigned items are probably still open.
-When in doubt, ask on the #grid chat channel about a specific JIRA issue (see Joining the Discussion).
+When in doubt, ask on the #grid chat channel about a specific issue (see Joining the Discussion).

 The Commit Process